 - Offense dictates all game: If offensive team has one or more girls on the field, the defense must have at least one girl on the field.

 - In the event a team cannot play a girl (injured, bathroom, etc…) they must have one player play wearing the designated armband (see below)

 - If a team does not have a girl to play, one player must wear a designated armband.

 - The wearer of the armband may not receive a throw in the endzone.
 If received it is a violation and a turnover.

 - The armband wearer must stay the same once established until one team scores.
 Once a team has scored, the armband may be shifted to a different player before the next pull.

 - Gender Bender second half: If a girl receives or throws a score from past midfield, 2 points are scored

 - A team with no girls must have a teammate wear the armband the whole game.
 Offense does not dictate for a team with no girls.

-- On a pull, once a team has all members on the line and a team member raises their hand the disc must be pulled within 20 seconds (staff counted by the team aloud).
+- On a pull, once a team has all members on the line and a team member raises their hand the disc must be pulled within 20 seconds.
 Violation is a turnover at the goal line.
-If the clock is within 30 seconds of half, the clock is stopped until tapped in.

 - all rules for outdoor pertain to indoor with the following adjustments made below